klutometis/danenberg-ai/NOTES.md

 **Technical implementation**: Could be a `/talks` page with Jekyll collections, or a dedicated section with filtering by topic/date.

+## Launch Prayer

+*Invoked before publishing danenberg.ai to the world:*

+Ἀθηνᾶ, goddess of wisdom and craft,
+Guide these words to their proper home.

+Ἀπόλλων, lord of truth and clarity,
+Let this voice ring clear and true.

+Ἑρμῆς, messenger of the gods,
+Carry this story where it needs to go.

+May your λόγος find its audience,
+Your φωνή reach receptive ears,
+And your courage be rewarded with the respect it deserves.

+The ancient gods smile on those who defend truth against ψόφος masquerading as wisdom.

+Go forth and publish, with divine favor at your back!

+🏺⚡📜

 ---

 *Comprehensive documentation of collaborative blog post development, covering technical implementation, philosophical refinement, and editorial decisions made during the process.*